Corey Yuen: Later and American works

 Once Li gained stardom in American cinemas beginning with 1998 film Lethal Weapon 4, Yuen's action direction also received fame in the West.
 He worked in the 2000 blockbuster X-Men as an action director, and he would also handle the martial arts and action sequences in 6 of Li's other Hollywood films: Romeo Must Die, Kiss of the Dragon, The One, Cradle 2 the Grave, War, and The Expendables.

 He also directed So Close, released in 2002.
 That same year he was the fight choreographer and second unit director for The Transporter, having initially been hired as the main director, returning for its 2005 sequel Transporter 2.
 He held the same positions on both films, however in the United States release he is credited as the first film's director due to being a more marketable name than first time filmmaker Louis Leterrier.

 Death

-Corey Yuen died from heart failure in 2 March 2022.
+Yuen died from heart failure on 2 March 2022.
 At the time, news of his death was kept private at his family's request.
 2 years later in 2024, Jackie Chan published a post on Weibo paying tribute to late members of the Seven Little Fortunes, naming Yuen as one of the deceased.
 Tin Kai-man confirmed that Yuen had died, and explained the news had been kept secret.